mfarid99/Boxer_FE/readme.md

 for the front end, I set up a global state.
 I created a router to send user to different routes.
 Having state in the components makes components more re-usable and it reduces the number of unnecessary renders of components.
 I set up context and reducer to have the application level state.

--I also defined the reducer function which handles all the different situations.
+I also defined the reducer function which handles all the different situations.
 In the function you pass the original state and we pass an action.
 This will be required so that the dispatch function invoke the rducer to update our state.
 Based on the action, the reducer will cause the state to get updated.